 It's not a good idea to rush into leaving home.
 Ideally, you should stay with your family until you can move out in a planned way.

-If you have been asked to leave by your parents, family or friends, or you have left because you felt unsafe, you must seek help immediately from one of the advice agencies listed at the bottom of this page.
+If you have been asked to leave by parents, family or friends, or have left because you feel unsafe, seek help immediately.

 - Where do I want to live?

 - How to find somewhere?